tsuyopon/http2sample/README.md

 ...This repository is UNDER CONSTRUCTING...

-# http2client
+# http2sample
-test implementation for http2 client.
+This is test sample for http2 client and http2 server.

 There are too many limitations about this source code.
 - can access only https://\<domain\>/ at 1 times,   can not specify any entrypoint.